ACCOUNTING AND FINANCE FOR THE SERVICE INDUSTRY (ONLINE) - 2022/3

 |004||Comprehend the theoretical basis of investment appraisal techniques and critically evaluate the risks involved and use valuation skills and metrics in capital budgeting||P|

 |005||Critically apply the knowledge in real business and investment decision makings||T|

 Methods of Teaching / Learning

-- SurreyLearn will be used as an information portal and will contain lecture notes, practical exercises and answers and additional learning resources
+- SurreyLearn will be used as an information portal and will contain captured content videos, lecture notes, practical exercises, solutions to practical exercises, mock exam papers and relevant reading

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.